danmofo/dmoffat-v3/src/pages/writing/2024/07/building-a-fitness-app-with-java-part-2.md

 < HTTP/1.1 403
 ```

 This works!
 Checking our Spring Session table, and we can see it hasn't created any new rows.
-In the logs however I could see it's redirecting to some `/error` endpoint, which we don't want it to do (as it then performs a bunch of additional logic), but we can sort that out later on.
+In the `DEBUG` logs I could see it's redirecting to some `/error` endpoint, which we don't want it to do (as it then performs a bunch of additional logic), but we can sort that out later on.

 ### Writing some integration tests